 Here are some of the simple techniques that you can start practicing:

 Believe in yourself: It’s important to work on your self-belief.
 You are what you ‘think’ you are.
 And to change the way you think is easy.

-Breathing: A very powerful way to free your mind and refresh it is to consciously learn something as simple as breathing.
+Breathe: A very powerful way to free your mind and refresh it is to consciously learn something as simple as breathing.
 Breathe and slow down for a couple of seconds.
-Take a large deep breath through your nostrils, hold for a few seconds and then slowly release through your mouth.
+Take a large deep breath through your nostrils, hold for a few seconds, and then slowly release through your mouth.
 This will have a calming effect and soothe your mind.
 Now take a few slow, but deep breaths, holding for a few seconds.
-In a few moments, you would realise that your brain is feeling energised and read to work more efficiently.
+In a few moments, you will realize that your brain is feeling energized and ready to work more efficiently.

-Make a priority list: If your challenge is to cope up with many wavering thoughts, just jot them down on a piece of paper.
-Now, reorganise these thoughts as per your perceived priority.
+Make a priority list: If your challenge is to cope with many wavering thoughts, just jot them down on a piece of paper.
+Now, reorganize these thoughts as per your perceived priority.

-Take a walk: When you are feeling muddled with thoughts, get up, walk around, look at something green, even at the sky, it will certainly help.
+Take a walk: When you are feeling muddled with thoughts, get up, walk around, and look at something green, or even at the sky- it will certainly help.
 This way your heart pumps a little faster and more blood is sent to your head.
 More blood means more oxygen, which means a more effective functioning of the brain.

 We shall delve more into developing the faculty of thinking and how to use it constructively in the following chapters highlighting the concept of critical thinking.

 This is an extract of Chapter 12, ( 7 pages #76-82) of my book, “Design Your Life”